bobcozzi/rpgiv2free/README.md

 # RPG IV to Free Format Conversion Tool

-This Visual Studio Code extension helps developers convert RPG IV fixed-format code into free-format RPG IV code effortlessly.
-Whether you’re working with File (F) specs, Definition (D) specs, or Embedded SQL statements, this tool streamlines the process by automating the conversion of fixed-format RPG code into more modern, readable free-format code.
+This Visual Studio Code extension helps developers convert RPG IV fixed-format statements into free-format RPG IV code effortlessly.
+Whether you’re working with File (F) specs, Definition (D) specs, or Embedded SQL statements, this tool streamlines the process by automating the conversion of fixed-format RPG code into more modern, readable free-format RPG IV.
 Download from the Visual Studio CODE Marketplace: [![VS Code Marketplace](https://img.shields.io/visual-studio-marketplace/v/CozziResearch.rpgiv2free.svg?label=VS%20Code%20Marketplace&color=blue)](https://marketplace.visualstudio.com/items?itemName=CozziResearch.rpgiv2free)).

-For a detailed list of changes and release notes, see the [Changelog](https://github.com/bobcozzi/rpgiv2free/blob/main/CHANGELOG.md).
+For a list of changes and release notes, see the [Changelog](https://github.com/bobcozzi/rpgiv2free/blob/main/CHANGELOG.md).

 This extension is an RPG IV to Free Format statement converter.
 You select the RPG IV fixed format statements you want to convert to free format, right-click and select "Convert RPG IV to free format".
-It is not a refactoring tool or moderization tool.
-Its only purpose is to get that statement into free format for you.
+It is NOT a refactoring tool or code moderization tool.
+Its only purpose is to get an RPG IV fixed-format statement into free format RPG IV syntax.

 ## Features

 - **Convert RPG IV Fixed-Format to Free Format**:
   Once installed, right-click on any RPG IV fixed-format statement in your editor and select the “Convert RPG IV to Free Format” option from the context menu.
 The statement will be converted instantly.

-- **Multi-Line Support for Complex Statements**:
+- **Multi-Line Support for Compound Statements**:
-  If a statement spans multiple lines (such as a D (Definition) spec), you can position the cursor on any line within the statement, and the extension will convert the entire statement properly, even if it’s split across several lines.
+  If a statement spans multiple lines, such as when a File or Definition spec has additional keywords, or you have a legacy IFEQ/OREQ/ANDEQ style conditional Calc spec, you can position the cursor on any line within the statement, and the extension converts the entire statement; no need to select the entire thing.

 - **Batch Conversion of Multiple Statements**:
   You can select multiple statements within the same file and convert them all in a single operation.
-The tool processes them efficiently.
+The tool processes them efficiently. however is it NOT recommended to select *ALL lines and convert them.
+I have not tested it on things like program-described arrays, conditioning indicators (they are currently lost during conversion) or other RPGII-style edge-cases.

-- **Fully Implemented Specifications**:
+- **Supported Specifications**:
   - Header (H) Specs
   - File (F) Specs
   - Definition (D) Specs